The Best of Coombe Hill walk

 The monument was built in 1904 in memory of the 148 men of Buckinghamshire who gave their lives in the South Africa War 1899 - 1902.
 The monument was almost completely destroyed in 1938 by a lightning strike but was rebuilt the same year.
 A full restoration took place in 2010 when the bronze tablet was replaced and all the stone work was cleaned up and re-pointed.
 It was unveiled at a dedicated ceremony held on 20 October the same year.

-You will reach a slight rise in the path which gives you a fantastic moment to stop and admire Chequers, the Prime Minister's country retreat.
-It is the large house hidden in the trees at a 1 o'clock direction to your path ahead.
+You will reach a slight rise in the path which gives you a moment to view Chequers, the Prime Minister's country retreat.
+It is the large house party hidden in the trees at a 1 o'clock direction to your path ahead.
 In the distance, just above Chequers, you can see Pulpit Hill which is another National Trust property.
-Carry on along the path following the orange arrows.
+Carry on along the path following the orange arrows

-You will see along your right hand side a fantastic example of chalk grassland.
+You will see along your right hand side an excellent example of rare chalk grassland with its numerous mound-shaped anthills.
 Continue along the path until you meet a fence at the end.

 Chalk grassland is one of our rarest habitats and a reason why Coombe Hill is designated as a Site of Special Scientific Interest.
 During the summer months you can expect to see over 40 different species of wild flowers and up to 15 different species of butterfly on these slopes.
 The large bumps you can see are home to the Yellow Meadow Ant and the ant hills themselves provide a fantastic home to many of the wild flower species.
 During winter months the ant hills really stand out after the summer grazing.